-The CY8C34 device contains one delta-sigma ADC.
-This ADC offers differential input, high resolution and excellent linearity, making it a good ADC choice for measurement applications.
-The converter can be configured to output 12-bit resolution at data rates of up to 192 ksps.
+The CY8C38 device contains one delta-sigma ADC.
+This ADC offers differential input, high resolution and excellent linearity, making it a good ADC choice for both audio signal processing and measurement applications.
+The converter's nominal operation is 16 bits at 48 ksps.
+The ADC can be configured to output 20-bit resolution at data rates of up to 187 sps.
 At a fixed clock rate, resolution can be traded for faster data rates as shown in Table 8-1 and Figure 8-3.